US disrupts Russian military-run DNS hijacking network, Justice Department says

 Sign up now: Get ST's newsletters delivered to your inbox

-WASHINGTON, April 7 - The U.S. Justice Department said on Tuesday it carried out a court-authorized disruption of a DNS hijacking network controlled by a Russian military intelligence unit.
+WASHINGTON - The US Justice Department said on April 7 it carried out a court-authorised disruption of a DNS hijacking network controlled by a Russian military intelligence unit.

 The network was operated by Russia’s Main Intelligence Directorate of the General Staff (GRU) Military Unit 26165, the department said in a statement.